-From the other perspective, unless opting for a base package and the included channels, Sling TV requires more work and management to create a plan.
+From the other perspective, unless just sticking with a base package and the included channels, Sling TV requires more work and management to create a plan.
 Due to this, consumers looking to pay one price for access to as many popular channels as possible, are likely to find a live TV service that charges an all-in price more suitable, such as Hulu Live TV or YouTube TV.

-Another area of concern is local channels.
+Another area that is likely to be a concern for some subscribers is the availability of local channels.
 Sling TV does include locals, but they are limited.
-For example, other live TV services include more local channels, with Sling TV mostly limited to Fox and NBC locals.
+For example, Sling TV is mostly limited to Fox and NBC locals.
 In addition, whether Fox and NBC local channels are even available will come down to the subscriber’s location.
 For those specifically interested in locals, Sling TV is not a great option, unless paired with additional hardware.

-There are some further refinement options on offer.
+There are some further refinement options available.
 For example, a filter box allows the viewer to narrow the guide down to their preferred channels, or by genre, including entertainment and sports.
 Alternatively, subscribers can select any day in the next seven to see specific listings for that day.

 On demand content

 While live TV channels are the main reason to sign up to a service like Sling TV, live TV is not the sum of what these services offer.
-This is particularly true with Sling TV considering the service has evolved to become something of a one-stop video shop.
+This is particularly true with Sling TV, considering it has evolved to become something of a one-stop video shop.

 Technically, Sling TV can be watched for free.
-Unlike other live TV streaming services, Sling TV includes a section with access to a variety of episodes and movies for free.
-This side of Sling TV does not require a subscription or even an account, although those with a subscription can still access the same free on demand content if they want, adding further value.
+Unlike other live TV streaming services, Sling TV includes a section with a variety of episodes and movies that are free.
+This side of Sling TV does not require a subscription or even an account.
+Those with a subscription can still access the same free on demand content if they want, adding further value.